ganesh-karewad/hapi-swagger/README.md

+# note

+This is a temporary repository.
+A fix for host ip 0.0.0.0 is apllied in this package. once original swagger authors fixes the bug this repository will be removed.

 # hapi-swagger

 This is a [OpenAPI (aka Swagger)](https://openapis.org/) plug-in for [HAPI](http://hapijs.com/) When installed it will self document the API interface